FLHonker/Losses-in-image-classification-task/README.md

 L_{R}=\frac{\lambda}{2 m} \sum_{i=1}^{m}\left(\left\|\mathcal{F}\left(\mathbf{x}_{i}\right)\right\|_{2}-R\right)^{2}
 $$
 where $\mathcal{F}\left(\mathbf{x}_{i}\right)$ is the deep network feature for the sample $\mathbf{x}_{i}$.
-Here, $R$ is the target norm value which is also learned and $\lambda$ is the loss weight enforcing a trade-off between the primary loss function. $m$ is the batch-size.

 Visualizing features in 2D space we see the ring.